Back Pain When Squatting: Do you Even Squat . . . Properly?

 Do You Get Back Pain When Squatting?

 Squatting is one of the fundamental movements in life.
-Every time you sit in a chair or get out it one, you are squatting.
+Every time you sit in a chair or get out it, you are squatting.
 Whenever you get in or out of your car you are squatting.
 If you pick something up off the floor and bend at the knees, well . . . you get the point.
-It’s time to stop suffering through back pain when squatting, or avoiding squatting because it flairs up your back pain.
+It’s time to stop suffering through back pain when squatting, or avoid squatting because it flairs up your back pain.